 Let’s talk about your sidebar.
-How can you change your sidebar without changing it on all pages?
+Here is how can you change your sidebar if you are using a Genesis theme without changing it on all pages or posts.

 Do you love your sidebar or do you hate it?
 A current trend is to ditch the sidebar.
 But this doesn’t work for a lot of bloggers.
 You have advertising and features that are meant to drive traffic deeper than your home page.
 The sidebar is a mainstay for most lifestyle bloggers.